Nifty CPSE Stocks

 The Nifty CPSE Index is calculated using the free-float market capitalisation method.
 This means only the publicly available (non-promoter) shares are considered for index calculation.
 It is rebalanced semi-annually, and each stock’s weightage is capped to ensure diversification.
 This methodology reflects true market performance and investor sentiment for government-run enterprises.

-How Stocks are selected for the Nifty CPSE Stocks?
+How are stocks selected for the Nifty CPSE Stocks?

 To be included in the Nifty CPSE Index, a company must be a Central Public Sector Enterprise with more than 51% government ownership.
 It should have listed equity shares, a minimum free-float, and a strong dividend record.
 The selection also considers profitability, sector relevance, and compliance with NSE’s screening norms and liquidity benchmarks.